abumq/easyloggingpp/README.md

 * **Why is EasyLogging++ better than other single header based logging libraries?**

 There are many reasons for that, some of them are; I cannot think of any library off top of my head that does not use external library to support for example multi-threading.
 EasyLogging++ supports muli-threaded applications without using any external library.
 It supports C++98.
 In addition to that, it supports STL and Qt logging built right into EasyLogging++ single sophisticated header.
-Besides these major reasons there are incredibly many other reasons including additional features EasyLogging++ supports like logging aspects, performance tracking etc. See [https://github.com/mkhan3189/EasyLoggingPP/blob/master/README.md#why-easylogging](Why EasyLogging++) section that sums it all.
+Besides these major reasons there are incredibly many other reasons including additional features EasyLogging++ supports like logging aspects, performance tracking etc. See [Why EasyLogging++](https://github.com/mkhan3189/EasyLoggingPP/blob/master/README.md#why-easylogging) section that sums it all.

 [ubuntu]: http://www.icplusplus.com/tools/easylogging/icons/ubuntu.png
 [linuxmint]: http://www.icplusplus.com/tools/easylogging/icons/linux-mint.png